google/go-cloud/README.md

 Go X Cloud builds at the latest stable release of Go.
 Previous Go versions may compile but are not supported.

 ## Example application
-An example application which runs a guestbook app (just like it's 1999!) on Google Cloud Platform or Amazon Web Services can be found in [`samples/guestbook`](https://github.com/google/go-cloud/tree/master/samples/guestbook).
+[`samples/guestbook`](https://github.com/google/go-cloud/tree/master/samples/guestbook) contains an example guestbook application (just like it's 1999!) that can be run locally, on Google Cloud Platform or on Amazon Web Services.
 The instructions take about 5 minutes to follow if running locally.
 If you want to see the guestbook app running on cloud resources, it will take about 30 minutes to follow, and uses [Terraform](http://terraform.io) to automatically provision the resources needed.

 ## Current Features